priyank-p/level-uplevel/README.md

   - `tableName` - the name of the table to check

   Return a `Boolean` weather the table is added or not.
+  Note: Do check `isReady` before using this method.

 #### `hasRow(tableNAme, id) -> Boolean`
   - `tableName` - the name of the table to check
   - `id` - Row id to check wheather it exists or not.

+  Note: Do check `isReady` before using this method.

 #### `addRow(tableName, fields)`
   - `tableName` (`String`) - the table where to add this row.